Magnet

 Our mission is to promote health, wellness, and social justice for communities most impacted by HIV, through sexual health and substance use services, advocacy, and community partnerships.

-To advance our vision and mission, we align our resources to the following four strategic priorities for 2019 – 2024.
+To advance our vision and mission, we align our resources to the following strategic priorities for 2019 – 2024.

 To accomplish our strategic priorities and have the greatest impact, we use three mutually-reinforcing core strategies.